chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 ### Restore

+#### Pre-Restore Validation

+Run the restore command with the --verify-restore-config flag to validate the configuration settings before initiating the restore process.
+To perform the pre-check, run the following command from the bastion host:

+`chef-automate backup restore s3://bucket_name/path_to_backups/BACKUP_ID --verify-restore-config`

+The verification process ensures that the backup and restore configurations are correct and identifies potential issues so they can be addressed in advance.

+#### Run Restore

 Restore a backup from external object storage.

 1. Check the status of the Automate HA cluster from the bastion host.